renocrypt/reno-business/content/en/psychology/mood-and-neurotransmitter-pathways/index.md

   - **Anxiety Disorders:** Low levels of GABA are associated with increased anxiety.
   - **Epilepsy:** GABA dysfunction is a factor in the susceptibility to seizures.

+**Medications**

+- **Benzodiazepines**: such as Diazepam and Lorazepam, enhance the effect of GABA to induce calm, reduce anxiety, and prevent seizures.
+- **Barbiturates**: such as Phenobarbital, also increase GABAergic activity and are used in the treatment of epilepsy.

 ### 5. **Glutamate**

 - **Disorders Associated:**
   - **Schizophrenia:** Thought to be involved due to its role in synaptic plasticity and neuron excitability.
   - **Mood Disorders:** Imbalances in glutamate have been observed in bipolar disorder and depression.

+**Medications**

+- **Memantine**: Used in the treatment of moderate to severe Alzheimer’s disease by modulating glutamatergic activity.
+- **Ketamine**: Used off-label for severe depression, influences glutamate neurotransmission.

 ### 6. **Acetylcholine**